helium/HIP/0030-update-threshold-cryptography.md

 # Rationale and Alternatives
 [alternatives]: #rationale-and-alternatives

 We were unable to expand the Testnet Consensus Group past 40 nodes as elections would begin to fail around that group size.
-We found that the existing DKG with curve SS512 will not allow us to scale past this number of Consensus Group members. this becomes a greater risk to network security as the network grows to 100s of thousands of nodes and more users expect network stability and security.
+We found that the existing DKG with curve SS512 is the primary culprit here.
+This becomes a greater risk to network security as the network grows to 100s of thousands of nodes and more users expect network stability and security.

-We don't believe that the alternative of doing nothing makes sense.
-We also don't believe that implementing a new library ourselves from scratch makes sense and haven't been successful in finding an alternative library.

-We believe this library to be the best choice as it's already been written and has passed a security audit.

 On the Testnet, with these changes, we were able to exceed a group size of 60 and are able to run stably with a group size in the mid 50s.
 Since these protocols do not scale linearly (it's more like cubic scaling), this is a significant improvement.

+We don't believe that the alternative of doing nothing makes sense either.
+We also would like to avoid creating a new library ourselves and haven't been successful in finding an an acceptable alternative that meets all of our criteria.

+We believe this library and this implementation is the best choice for the Helium network as it has already been written and has passed a security audit.

 # Unresolved Questions
 [unresolved]: #unresolved-questions